-Distance learning instructors and students have access to e-books, periodicals, videos, and more through NC LIVE and other library databases.
-NC LIVE use requires a password that is available by contacting the library.
+Distance learning instructors and students have access to e-books, periodicals, videos, and more through library databases.
+Database use requires a password that is available by contacting the library.
 Distance learning instructors and students who can not travel to the Wilkes Community College campus may borrow books from the library by first locating the books in the library catalog and submitting a request to the library.
 Students will be required to pay return postage.

 Distance learning instructors and students should contact the library for individual instruction in using library resources or to schedule a library orientation at a library in their community.

 Computer/Internet Use Policy

 As an institution of higher education, Wilkes Community College encourages and supports an open environment to pursue scholarly inquiry and to share information.
 The college shall not limit adult users voluntary access to any information due to its content when it meets the standard of legality as long as this use is consistent with the goals of the academic programs.
 However, use of the computing and network resources is limited to authorized purposes, and any unlawful or malicious use of these resources are strictly prohibited.
 Use of the college's computer resources for political, religious, and other personal or non-college purposes is prohibited.
 For additional information concerning the appropriate use of computers and the college network, refer to the college policy titled Use of Internet and College Computer Network (7.10).
 The college reserves the right to limit, restrict or deny computing resources and facilities for those who violate college policies, procedures, or local, state, or federal laws.

 While all visitors are welcome at Wilkes Community College, the college has rules concerning children on campus.
 For the safety of young visitors, children on campus under the age of 15 must be supervised at all times.
 The college does not allow children in computer labs or other environments that pose a safety hazard.